-A Service Centre (SC) acts as a storage and forwarding centre.
-The T300/T302 also supports using SMS as a bearer type for connecting to WAP.
+A Service Center (SC) acts as a storage and forwarding center.
 SMS consists of two basic services:

 - Mobile Originated SMS - Mobile Terminated SMS

 For Mobile Originated SMS, an SMS message is sent from a Mobile Station to the SMS-C where it is forwarded to its destination.
 This can be another Mobile Station, or a terminal in the fixed network.